[ Printer Friendly Version ] [ Report Abuse ]

-Seeing the purple steam swarming around the baby’s head, she flicked her wand and a small crystalline bottle floated towards Hermione.
+Seeing the purple steam swarming around the baby’s head, Hermione's boss flicked her wand and a small crystalline bottle floated towards Hermione.
 The young mother snatched it out of the air and poured its contents into Titus’s open mouth.
 In a matter of seconds he was silently sleeping in his mothers arms, the steam and heat vanished.

 “Thank you,” Hermione sighed, relaxing her shoulders.

-“Come sit down Madam Granger,” the mousy woman motioned to a seat on the other side of her desk.
+“Come sit down Madam Weasley,” the mousy woman motioned to a seat on the other side of her desk.
 Once Hermione was seated she began to speak in a more casual tone, “How have you been handling things?”

 The woman’s black eyes saw through her lie, “Hermione.”

-Hermione shyed under her deep gaze, “The past year has been rough.
+Hermione shyed under her deep gaze, “The past year and a half has been rough.
 The war took a piece out of the hearts of everyone, but I’ve had an exceptionally difficult time adjusting.
 With my new family and the loss of so many that I wish could be a part of my son’s life.
 I’m hoping the three father figures in his life will make up for the lack of his actual dad.
 But when people look at me, I can see the pity in their eyes.
 And I am rambling,” Hermione’s eyes dropped as a lone tear fell onto Titus’s onesie.